danielgribel/MixGaussian/README.md

 -- Q: number of points per cluster (cardinality of each group)

 OBS 1: Requires mvtnorm package

-OBS 2: Uncomment lines in the very end of the script for file writing
+OBS 2: For writing the output file, please uncomment the lines in the very end of the script